Happyend/GenericForm/README.md

 <GenericFormField
     validation={ {
         negativeRegex: {
-        [/,/]: 'The field must contain a comma'
+        'The field must contain a comma': /,/
         }
     } } />
 ```